 When departments or units are contemplating changes to the working environment that affect employees, the changes may require notice to the union.
 When a proposal has reached a stage of being reasonably certain, but no concrete action has been taken yet, the department should reach out to Employee and Labor Relations to determine whether union notice is required.

 What is Notice?

-The collective bargaining agreement (contract) and case law require the employer to provide reasonable notice of substantial changes in terms and conditions of employment, with the opportunity for the union or non-exclusively represented employee to comment before the change is implemented.
+Collective bargaining agreements (contracts) and case law requires the University to provide reasonable notice and opportunity to comment to the unions regarding substantial changes in terms and conditions of employment before the change is implemented.

-There are other times when notice may not be necessary, but it's advised to check with a Labor Relations Consultant beforehand.
+There are other times when notice may not be necessary.
+For additional guidance Reach Out to Employee and Labor Relations.